activus-d/outreachy-blog-post-and-wagtail-drafts/manage-snippets.md

 ## Add snippets while editing a page
 When editing a page, you may find yourself in need of a new snippet.
 Don't worry, Wagtail has this covered.
 You can create a new one without leaving the page you are editing.

-While editing the page, open the snippets interface in a new tab by Ctrl+click in Windows or cmd+click in MacOS.
+While editing the page, open the snippets interface in a new tab by Ctrl+click in Windows or cmd+click in macOS.
 You can also open a new tab by right-clicking it and then selecting the **Open in new tab** option.
 Add the new snippet from this new tab as you normally would.
 Then return to your existing tab and reopen the Snippet chooser window by clicking Snippets from the Wagtail **Sidebar**.
 Congratulation, you can now see your new snippet, even though you didn’t leave the edit page.

 ```Note
 Even though this is possible, it is advisable to save your page as a draft as often as possible.
 This prevents you from accidentally exiting the edit page and losing your changes.